 The Hedgewitchery is also a teaching facility, guiding people towards the magickal experiences they seek.
 With ritual circles, various workshops & specialised mentorship & initiate programs, you are sure to find the camaraderie & comfort that you need as you journey through this spectacular life.

 The Lady Le Faye is Alison, the Granddaughter of the now deceased Tribal Elder of the Kerawara Islands, East New Britain Province PNG, & the descendant of a long line of farming folk originating from Wales & England.
 She was raised to respect the laws of the land, the spirit of the Creator & the importance of holding ceremonial space.
-Alison began her training as a Hedgewitch 24 years ago at the age of 16 & was under the guidance of her Shamanic mentor for 6 years.
-She provides healing sessions, tarot & rune readings, community based rituals, a mentorship & initiates program & spiritual teachings.
-Alison has had formal training in Reiki, Aromatherapy, Western Medical Herbalism, and Homeopathic First Aid & has a current First Aid Certificate.
-She is also a qualified Nutritionist & is based in Melbourne, Australia.
+Alison began her training as a Hedgewitch in 1991 at the age of 16 & was under the guidance of her Shamanic mentor for 6 years.
+She provides healing sessions, tarot & rune readings, community-based rituals& gatherings, the mentorship & initiates programs & various other spiritual teaching sessions/workshops.
+Alison has had formal training in Reiki, Aromatherapy, Western Medical Herbalism, Homeopathic First Aid & Nutritional Medicine.
+She is currently completing her certificate in Australian Bush Flower Essences & is based in Melbourne, Australia.

 Bookings can be made via firstname.lastname@example.org or 0431628957.